Percolation in semicontinuum geometries: Results and Discussion

 In this section, we consider two other semicontinuum systems in 2D.
 The first one is a 2D semicontinuum model of disks of single radius described in Sec.\ref{subsec1}.
 Disks of diameter $k$ are placed randomly in lanes until a spanning cluster appears (see Fig.~\ref{snapshots2}~(b)).
 The threshold values are obtained in a similar manner described in Sec.\ref{subsubsec1}.
 The percolation thresholds obtained for the diameter values of $k=2,3,4,5,6,7$ are listed in Table~\ref{disc_table}.
 We can see a decreasing trend in the threshold with increasing $k$ as predicted by Eq.~(\ref{eq_disk1}).
 Again, excellent agreement is seen between the predicted values and the simulation results.

 The second shape we consider is overlapping parallelograms.
 We can view this system as the semicontinuum limit of overlapping parallelograms on a triangular lattice (Fig.~\ref{TRlattice}).
-Here, we first verify a prediction made in Ref.~\cite{jasna} that on a triangular lattice, parallelograms of width $k_2 = 1$ will have a constant percolation threshold independent of its length.
+Here, we first consider a prediction made in Ref.~\cite{jasna} that on a triangular lattice, parallelograms of width $k_2 = 1$ will have a constant percolation threshold independent of its length.
 The numerical value of the threshold is given by $\phi_c=1-\exp(-B_c/6)$ where $B_c$ is expected to be the same as that of the continuum percolation problem of rectangles.
-Table.~\ref{TRlattice_table} lists the threshold values for widths $k_2 = 1$ and $2$.
-We can see that for width $k_2 = 2$, there is a clear increasing trend in the threshold values, whereas for $k_2 = 1$, there is no discernible trend and the threshold values are nearly constant within the numerical accuracy of our simulations.
+Table.~\ref{TRlattice_table} lists the threshold values for widths $k_2 = 1, 2$ and $3$.
 Note that $k_1 = k_2 = 1$ corresponds to the usual site percolation on the triangular lattice for which the threshold is known exactly to be $1/2$ ~\cite{sykes}.

+From Table.~\ref{TRlattice_table}, we can see that for widths $k_2=2$ and $k_2=3$, there is a clear increasing trend in threshold and the values are in reasonable agreement with the predictions.
+However, an increasing trend in the threshold values is seen for width $k_2=1$ as well which shows a deviation from the prediction of a constant value.
+Thus the excluded volume theory prediction of a $k_1$-independent threshold doesn't quite hold up in this case although from Fig.~\ref{deviation}~(a), we can see that the percentage deviation of the thresholds from their asymptotic value is the lowest for width $k_2=1$ for any $k_1$.
+A similar comparison is shown for rectangles on square lattices in Fig.~\ref{deviation}~(b).
+We can see that in this case, the percentage deviation of the threshold values from their asymptotic value is the smallest for width $k_2=2$ for any $k_1$.
+For the case of $k_2 = 2$, except for $k_1 = 1$, there is very little deviation (less than 1\%) seen in the threshold values.

 Now, for the corresponding semicontinuum problem, we can imagine taking the triangular lattice and making the $X$ direction continuous while maintaining a discrete geometry in the $Y$ direction.
 We can see that with periodic boundary conditions applied, the semicontinuum problem of parallelograms of size $k_1 \times k_2$ (note that here $k_2$ refers to the number of lanes the object covers in the vertical direction and not the Euclidean length) is the same as that of rectangles of the same size.
 Thus we expect the same thresholds for the two systems which we can verify by comparing Tables~\ref{threshold_table_rect} and \ref{parallelogram_semi_table}.
 We also expect that parallelograms in a continuum geometry have the same threshold as squares or rectangles in a continuum as the shapes are related to each other by a shearing transformation~\cite{torquato,modenov}, which we verify in Table.~\ref{parallelogram_continuum_table}.